kxk302/non-B_gfa/gfa_README.txt

 │       ├── chrX.fa
 │       └── chrY.fa

+5. Standardize the chromosome name in .fa files by running the following script in every ./input/<species>/seq_srcdir:

+   for file in $(ls *.fa); do sed -i '' 's/_.*//' $file;done

+   This script, for example, changes '>chr1_pat_hsa1' to '>chr1' in gorilla_gorilla chr1.fa.
+We need standardized chromosome names for './scripts/get_chr_length.sh' to work properly.

-5. Create the following output directory structure in <MyWorkspace>/non-B_gfa directory.
+6. Create the following output directory structure in <MyWorkspace>/non-B_gfa directory.

 output/
 ├── Gorilla_gorilla